1957 PGA Championship

 The 1957 PGA Championship was the 39th PGA Championship, held July 17–21 at Miami Valley Golf Club in Dayton, Ohio.
-In the last PGA Championship played under the match play format, Lionel Hebert won 2 & 1 over Dow Finsterwald, who won the following year, the first as a 72-hole stroke play event.
+In the last PGA Championship played under the match play format, Lionel Hebert won 2 and 1 over Dow Finsterwald, who won the following year, the first as a 72-hole stroke play event.

-Defending champion Jack Burke Jr. lost in the second round to Milon Marusic, 2 & 1.
+Defending champion Jack Burke Jr. lost in the second round to Milon Marusic, 2 and 1.

 At the time, it was not yet known that this was the last at match play, the decision to switch to stroke play was announced during the November meetings.

 The Open Championship was held two weeks earlier in Scotland at St Andrews; neither Hebert nor Finsterwald played in 1957 (or ever).

 Format

 The match play format at the PGA Championship in 1957 called for nine rounds (162 holes) in five days.

 As in 1956, the two-day stroke play qualifying segment (36 holes) was eliminated; 128 players were entered in the single-elimination bracket.
 The PGA Championship had concluded on Tuesday since 1947; this year's schedule was modified for a Sunday final, with match play beginning on Wednesday.
 The first five rounds were 18-hole matches contested over the first three days, which reduced the field to four players for the weekend.
 The semifinals and finals were 36-hole matches played on the final two days, Saturday and Sunday.